denzveloper/denzveloper.github.io/_posts/2021-08-02-TV_Digital_ID.md

 ![_config.yml]({{ site.baseurl }}/images/modi.webp)

-*Only Avaiable in Indonesian (Bahasa Indonesia) as a greeter era digital television in Indonesia*
+*Only Available in Indonesian (Bahasa Indonesia) as a greeter era digital television in Indonesia*

 ## TV Digital?